open-traffic-generator/open-traffic-generator.github.io/docs/clients.md

 This is the most common category of OTG applications as of today.
 Most, if not all OTG-based CI/CD pipelines make use of **snappi** or **gosnappi** libraries.

-## Network Test Runners

-One of the notable OTG-based developments in Network CI is the OpenConfig project and its ONDATRA test runner.
-Learn more about this in the [ONDATRA section](clients/ondatra.md).